Instantaneous tunneling of relativistic massive spin-0 particles

 in which, $\Phi(\zeta) = \int_{-\infty}^\infty d\eta \varphi^*(\eta - \zeta/2) \varphi(\eta+\zeta/2)$.
 Here, we imposed that $\varphi(q)$ is initially located at the left side of the barrier whose support does not extend in the barrier region so as to use the barrier TKF corresponding to Region III.
 Furthermore, we assume that $\varphi(q)$ is infinitely differentiable.

 To gain a physical understanding of $Q_c^*$ and $R_c^*$, we investigate their asymptotic expansions in the high energy limit $k_o\rightarrow\infty$.
 Now, the expectation value of the relativistic free TOA-operator corresponding to $\tilde{T}_F(\eta,\zeta)$ was recently calculated in Ref. \cite{PhysRevA.105.062208} and shown that the leading term is just the CRTOA.
-Thus, it easily follows $Q_c \sim \gamma_{p_o}$ which is just the relativistic correction to the non-relativistic free TOA.
+Thus, it easily follows

+which is just the relativistic correction to the non-relativistic free TOA.
 Next, notice that $R_c^*$ is a Fourier integral with respect to the asymptotic parameter $k_o$ which can be evaluated through repeated integration by parts, and using the same steps outlined earlier.
-Performing these operations will yield $R_c\sim(p_o/\mu c) E_p ((E_p-V_o)^2-\mu^2c^4)^{-1/2}$ where $E_p = \sqrt{p^2c^2 + \mu^2 c^4}$.
-It can be seen that $R_c$ is just the ratio of the free velocity $\nu_o$ and the velocity on top of the barrier $\nu_o'$ which leads us to the interpretation that $R_c$ is just an effective index of refraction (IOR) of the barrier with respect to the initial wavepacket.
+Performing these operations will yield

+where $E_p = \sqrt{p^2c^2 + \mu^2 c^4}$.
+It can be seen that $R_c$ is just the ratio of the energy of the incident particle and its energy above the barrier which leads us to the interpretation that $R_c$ is just an effective index of refraction (IOR) of the barrier with respect to the initial wavepacket.
 The same interpretation was made in the non-relativistic case for the square potential barrier and well \cite{PhysRevLett.108.170402,PhysRevA.101.022103}.